 Slippery Slope of Clinical Medicine

-You have a medical degree or a medical license will make you more vulnerable.
-I mean that the state medical board can come knocking and tell you that what you’re doing is clinical medicine.
+Having a medical degree or a medical license makes you more vulnerable because the state medical board can come knocking and tell you that what you’re doing is clinical medicine.

 If my patient states that their A1C goal is less than 6.5 but hovering around 10 because of their late-night binging, we can discuss the anxiety issues that cause them to want to binge.